 Turn right onto a footpath heading east across a field, then north-east through woods and field edges.
 150m before the path comes to the A273, turn left onto a footpath heading north to Copyhold Lane, again through fields and woods.

-Turn right at the footpath signpost and go across the grass to the right of the driveway.
+For the Main Walk, turn right at the footpath signpost and go across the grass to the right of the driveway.
 If there is no clear path, aim for a marker post to the left of a large tree in the field, 100m away.
-Continue across the grass to the far right-hand corner of the field and follow a path down into the trees.
+Continue near the right-hand side of the field to its corner and follow a path down into the trees.

 Ignore a footbridge on the right and bear left onto a track heading E, with a plantation of young trees on your left.
 The track soon curves left in front of a more open area and drops down into a valley.
 Immediately after crossing a stream, turn left at a footpath signpost onto a broad grassy track.
 In 50m go straight ahead where the track splits into three.
 The path climbs through the trees and comes out into the bottom corner of a large field.

-Continue along the bottom of the field, with trees on your right.
-Soon after going through a small wooden gate by a (possibly temporary) fence across the field, turn half-left at a footpath signpost to cut across the field towards a wooden fieldgate in the top corner.
-Go through a metal kissing gate to its right and head towards a conifer plantation.
-On reaching the trees turn right to continue alongside them.
+Continue along the bottom of the field, with a deer fence on your right.
+Soon after going through a metal kissing gate by a low wire fence across the field, turn half-left at a footpath signpost to cut across the field to its top corner.
+Go through another kissing gate and keep ahead across another field.
+At the top turn right and continue alongside a conifer plantation, passing through more gates along the way.

-The right of way then appears to go through the house's garden but it appears that most walkers simply continue along the grass to its left.
-At the end of the hedge (where a stile would let you out of the garden) turn half-right as indicated and go across the grass to a stile on the far side of the field.
-Go over the stile, across a driveway and along the right-hand edge of a field to reach a lane (Copyhold Lane).
+A stile indicates that the right of way goes through the house's garden but it seems that most walkers simply continue along the grass to its left.
+At the end of the hedge (with another stile at the exit from the garden) turn half-right as indicated and go across the grass to a stile on the far side of the field.
+Go over the stile, across a driveway and along the right-hand edge of a field to reach a minor road (Copyhold Lane), with a driveway opposite.

 Cross the lane and continue on the footpath opposite.
 Cross the A272 and follow the footpath as it turns left to head west past school playing fields and Newbury Pond to Cuckfield.
 Make your way across the large cemetery on your right to the parish church.

-Cross over and take the footpath opposite, to the right of a driveway.
+Cross the lane and continue on a signposted footpath to the right of the driveway.
 In 200m cross the A272 carefully and continue on the footpath opposite.
 In 100m turn left at a three-way footpath signpost to head W, with school playing fields behind the trees on your right.

-In 350m you reach the end of the wood and and go over a stile to continue in the same direction along the top of a large field, with fine views off to the left.
-At the end go over another stile and follow a path around Newbury Pond.
-Continue along a track, soon coming to a cemetery on the right.
+In 350m you reach the end of the wood and keep ahead on an enclosed path at the top of a large field, with fine views off to the left.
+At the end continue on a track which passes Newbury Pond, climbs a short slope and soon comes to a large cemetery on the right.

 Go straight ahead and follow a series of footpaths heading alternately north and north-west, eventually passing a water treatment works.
 Cross the A272 and continue on the footpath past farm buildings to Cuckfield.
 Make your way across the large cemetery to the parish church.